JohnEarnest/Decker/docs/decker.md

 You can also edit scripts for the card itself from the card properties dialog or _Card &#8594; Script..._.

+If you enable "X-Ray Specs", you can see a simplified diagram of all the widgets on your card underneath the script.
+With X-Ray Specs on, holding Control or Command while clicking on a widget will switch to editing that widget's script, and clicking outside all widgets will switch to editing the card script.

 Fields
 ------